arianais/ChildPhotoSensor/README.md

 This project has not been tested with actual pornographic images of children.

 ## Known Issues
-* Questionable accuracy of AgeNet - will be replaced soon with specific CoreML model for detecting minors,
+* Questionable accuracy of AgeNet - will be replaced soon with specific CoreML model for detecting minors